 Harte-Hanks (HHS) Outpaces Stock Market Gains: What You Should Know

+Coming into today, shares of the marketing company had gained 2.01% in the past month.
+In that same time, the Business Services sector lost 4.94%, while the S&P 500 lost 0.84%.

 Harte-Hanks will be looking to display strength as it nears its next earnings release.
-The company is expected to report EPS of $0.41, down 21.15% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $50.88 million, up 2.57% from the year-ago period.
+In that report, analysts expect Harte-Hanks to post earnings of $0.41 per share.
+This would mark a year-over-year decline of 21.15%.
+Our most recent consensus estimate is calling for quarterly revenue of $50.88 million, up 2.57% from the year-ago period.

-Investors should also note any recent changes to analyst estimates for Harte-Hanks.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+It is also important to note the recent changes to analyst estimates for Harte-Hanks.
+Recent revisions tend to reflect the latest near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Looking at its valuation, Harte-Hanks is holding a Forward P/E ratio of 6.21.
-For comparison, its industry has an average Forward P/E of 10.53, which means Harte-Hanks is trading at a discount to the group.
+Looking at its valuation, Harte-Hanks is holding a Forward P/E ratio of 6.27.
+Its industry sports an average Forward P/E of 10.51, so we one might conclude that Harte-Hanks is trading at a discount comparatively.

-We can also see that HHS currently has a PEG ratio of 0.52.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Advertising and Marketing industry currently had an average PEG ratio of 1.11 as of yesterday's close.
+Investors should also note that HHS has a PEG ratio of 0.52 right now.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The Advertising and Marketing industry currently had an average PEG ratio of 0.98 as of yesterday's close.

 The Advertising and Marketing industry is part of the Business Services sector.
-This group has a Zacks Industry Rank of 134, putting it in the bottom 47% of all 250+ industries.
+This group has a Zacks Industry Rank of 93, putting it in the top 37% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.